Rural-Sourcing/mob-restaurants/README.md

     },
 ```

 And that's all.
-Tell Eclipse to update the project or run `mvn generate-resources` to trigger a build of the angular files.
+Tell Eclipse to update the project or run `mvn clean-install` to trigger a build of the angular files.
 Then navigate to `http://localhost:8080` and you should now see the Angular base screen instead of the Spring Boot default.

+While working on your project you should use `ng build --watch` as normal (Working on adding a hook to do `mvn generate resources` on build).